 The problem is, too many businesses continually search for leaders rather than develop them.
 Sometimes they find a winner; more often, they don’t.
 And when they come up short in the search for that one shining star, they often don’t have a Plan B.

 That problem is more widespread than you might think.
-In fact, according to Deloitte’s “Global Human Capital Trends of 2016” 89 percent of organizations say leadership is a top and pressing problem, while a disproportionate few have a functioning leadership pipeline.
+In fact, according to Deloitte’s “Global Human Capital Trends” 89 percent of organizations say leadership is a top and pressing problem, while a disproportionate few have a functioning leadership pipeline.